bajwahassan/World-Population-Cli/README.md

 # World Population Cli

-This is a population gem for displaying data about world population. some features: latest world wide population, top 20 countries, population by region, median age(in top 20 countries), births today(world wide), died today(world wide), population growth this year, and a hidden feature to type in a capitalized name with a bang in main menu to get information.
+This is a World Population Cli gem for displaying data about world population.

 ## Installation